functionland/docs/docs/index.md

 By decoupling the data from the application, DApp developers can focus on providing a rich user experience without having to worry about how their customer's data is persisted.

-It also means BOX customers will not be locked in to using any single DApp.
+It also means Box customers will not be locked in to using any single DApp.

 The FULA network will enable a free and open market for service providers.
-This means BOX customers can become not just a consumer but also a producer in this new ecosystem.
+This means Box customers can become not just a consumer but also a producer in this new ecosystem.

 It's a positive sum protocol for everyone.